tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 as a related protocol or as a compression mechanism.
 Specifically, it can be implemented by a layer between the TLS handshake state machine and the record layer.
 See {{compression-layer}} for more details.

+## Protocol Embedding

+Most of the simplification in this protocol is focused on the TLS handshake, since that is where most of the complexity of TLS resides.
+This compact handshake protocol should be usable in two different contexts: In an integrated protocol with the same application sematics as TLS, or as an independent Authenticated Key Exchange for use in other protocols (e.g., OSCORE).

+In the former case, handshake messages would be encapsulated in MLSPlaintext objects, as in TLS.
+In the latter case, the sequences of handshake messages would be carried directly in the application protocol (as TLSCiphertext messages, when encrypted).
+We assume that the application protocol will delimit messages as needed.

 # Conventions and Definitions